 In July 2020, the Company's board of directors authorized an open market stock repurchase program (the "Program") of up to \$ 75 million to allow for the repurchase of shares of the Company's common stock through September 30, 2022.
 In May 2021, the Company's board of directors increased the authorization of the Program by an additional \$75 million, bringing the total authorization to \$150 million.
 In July 2022, the Company's board of directors extended the expiration of the Program until September 30, 2024.
 In February 2024, the Program had a remaining authorization of \$45.8 million and the Company's board of directors increased the authorization of the Program by \$54.2 million, bringing the total remaining authorization to \$100 million, as well as extended the expiration of the program until December 31, 2026.
 The timing and amount of any repurchases will be determined by Company management based on its evaluation of market conditions and other factors.
-Repurchases of the Company's common stock may be made under a Rule 10b5-1 plan, which would permit common stock to be repurchased when the Company might otherwise be precluded from doing so under insider trading laws, open market purchases, privately-negotiated transactions, block purchases or otherwise in accordance with applicable federal securities laws.
+Repurchases of the Company's common stock may be made under a Rule 10b5-1 plan, which would permit common stock to be repurchased when the Company might otherwise be precluded from doing so under insider trading laws, open market purchases, privately-negotiated transactions, block purchases, or otherwise in accordance with applicable federal securities laws.
 The Program may be suspended or discontinued at any time and does not obligate the Company to purchase any minimum number of shares.
-The Company had no share repurchases during the three months ended March 31, 2024 nor the three months ended March 31, 2023.
-As of March 31, 2024, the Company had a remaining authorization of \$100 million for future share repurchases.
+During the three and six months ended June 30, 2024, the Company repurchased and retired a total of 425,009 shares under the Program for \$1.2 million.
+During the three and six months ended June 30, 2023, the Company had no share repurchases.
+As of June 30, 2024, the Company had a remaining authorization of \$ 98.8 million for future share repurchases.